31st Air Wing (Indonesia)

-The 6th Air Wing (Wing Udara 6) is a unit of the Indonesian Air Force tasked with providing technical assistance in the framework of the operational readiness of the air squadron flight crew at the Roesmin Nurjadin Air Force Base.
-The 6th Air Wing is under the control of Roesmin Nurjadin Air Force Base, 1st Air Operations Command, based in Pekanbaru, Riau.
+The 31st Air Wing (Wing Udara 31, sometimes referred to as Wing Udara 3.1) is a unit of the Indonesian Air Force tasked with providing technical assistance in the framework of the operational readiness of the air squadron flight crew at the Roesmin Nurjadin Air Force Base.
+The 31st Air Wing is under the control of 3rd Group, Air Force Operation Command, based in Pekanbaru, Riau.

-The 6th Air Wing has the responsibility to always maintain and improve the operational readiness of the two air squadrons under its command, especially the level of professionalism of the units in their ranks.
+The 31st Air Wing has the responsibility to always maintain and improve the operational readiness of the three air squadrons under its command, especially the level of professionalism of the units in their ranks.